 Lemieux was born in Montreal in 1965.
 He began to play hockey at the age of three.
 His parents were also very encouraging about it.
 They would sometimes pack snow in the living room so that he could practice his game.

 Lemieux became very popular because of his record in his junior career.
 He was the first pick in the 1984 draft.
 The Pittsburgh Penguins were losing their popularity when Lemieux made his debut.
-He impressed everyone with his performance.
-He also became the first rookie to be named the all-star MVP.

-Lemieux scored 690 goals in his thirteen-year career, along with 74 game-winning goals.
-He won the Art Ross Trophy six times and the Hart Memorial Trophy three times.
-No wonder he belongs to the class of the 10 NHL best hockey players of all time.
+Lemieux scored 690 goals in his thirteen-year career, including 74 game-winning goals.
+He also won the Art Ross Trophy six times and the Hart Memorial Trophy three times.

 Career Stats of Mario Lemieux

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 915 | 690 | 1033 | 1723 | 3633 | 74 |